MillenniumMachines/MillenniumOS/docs/FEATURES.md

 - [ ] **Drilling Canned Cycles (`G73`, `G81`, `G83`):** Useful for manual operations, but not essential to the core OS.
 Can be re-implemented after the main rewrite.
 - [ ] **Variable Spindle Speed Control (VSSC):** A valuable feature for improving surface finish, but its complexity is self-contained.
 It can be re-added as a modular component.
+- [ ] **Spindle Feedback:** Use sensor input to detect when the spindle has reached target speed or stopped.

 ---